Metal Gear Solid (1998 video game): Development

-Kojima originally planned his third Metal Gear game in 1994 for the 3DO Interactive Multiplayer.
+Director Hideo Kojima originally planned his third Metal Gear game in 1994 for the 3DO Interactive Multiplayer.
 Kojima was initially planning Metal Gear Solid while Policenauts (1994) was still in development.
-Conceptual artwork by Yoji Shinkawa of the characters Solid Snake, Meryl Silverburgh, who was also a character in the adventure game Policenauts, and the FOXHOUND team, were included in the Policenauts: Pilot Disk preceding the release of the full version of the 3DO game in 1995.
-After the 3DO was discontinued, development shifted to the PlayStation after Policenauts was released.
+Conceptual artwork by Yoji Shinkawa of the characters Solid Snake, Meryl Silverburgh, who was also a character in the adventure game Policenauts, and the FOXHOUND team, were included in the Policenauts: Pilot Disk preceding the release of the full 3DO version of Policenauts in 1995.

 The game was titled Metal Gear Solid, rather than Metal Gear 3, as Kojima felt that the previous MSX2 games that he worked on were not widely known, due to the fact that they were not released in North America and only the first one was released in Europe (an NES version of the first Metal Gear was released in North America, but Kojima had no involvement with it or its sequel Snake's Revenge).
 The word "Solid," derived from the codename of series's protagonist Solid Snake (as well as the title of the second MSX2 game), was chosen not only to represent the fact that it was the third entry of the series, but also the transition from 2D to 3D computer graphics.

 Considering first person games difficult to control, the team opted to give the gameplay a 2D style by having it predominantly played from an overhead angle, while using 3D graphics and the ability to switch to first person on the fly to make it feel as though the game were taking place in a real 3D world.

-Development for Metal Gear Solid began in mid-1995.
+Development for Metal Gear Solid began in 1995, but was briefly halted due to the Great Hanshin earthquake which caused major damage to the development studio.
+When development of Metal Gear Solid resumed, it was moved over to the PlayStation platform.
 Developers aimed for accuracy and realism while making the game enjoyable and tense.
 In the early stages of development, the Huntington Beach SWAT team educated the creators with a demonstration of vehicles, weapons, and explosives.
 Weapons expert Motosada Mori was also tapped as a technical adviser in the research, which included visits to Fort Irwin and firing sessions at Stembridge Gun Rentals.
 Kojima stated that "if the player isn't tricked into believing that the world is real, then there's no point in making the game."
 To fulfill this, adjustments were made to every detail, such as individually designed desks.